ArturoTF/ArturoTF/README.md

 <br><br>

-- :school: I am a `Junior` at Cross-platform application development at [Core Network](https://www.corenetworks.es/).
+- :school: I am a `Junior` at Cross-platform application development/Web at [Core Network](https://www.corenetworks.es/).
 - :technologist: I love using Software as a solution for every `Problem`.
 - :student: I'm very interested in `Full Stack Developer`.
 - 🤔 Looking for `challenges`.